harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 ## Summary

-While I haven't touched on a lot of the complexities of Vite and Webpack, I've tried to show you the main difference, how bundling and no-bundling look in action.
+While I haven't touched on a lot of the complexities of Vite and webpack, I've tried to show you the main difference, how bundling and no-bundling look in action.

 Hopefully you've seen why Vite is promising alternative.
 There is so much potential in the ecosystem at the moment, watch this space, given 12-months we could see an explosion of Vite related projects.